Helvetic Confessions: Contents

 Of the five 'Popish' innovations, confirmation and extreme unction are dismissed while repentance, ordination and marriage are said to be divine institutions rather than sacraments.
-The chapter makes a difference between the sign and thing signified of the sacraments, and thus the dependance of the efficacy of the sacraments upon God's faithfulness rather than the minister's (ex opere operato).
+The chapter makes a difference between the sign and thing signified of the sacraments, and thus the dependence of the efficacy of the sacraments upon God's faithfulness rather than the minister's (ex opere operato).
 Chapter 21 states that the body of Christ is in heaven, and therefore our worship must be directed towards heaven, although Christ is spiritually present in us, and thus condemns the Eucharistic adoration of the Roman Catholic mass, 'The Mass—whatever it may have been in ancient times—has been turned from a salutary institution into a vain show and surrounded with various abuses which justify its abolition.'
 Chapter 24 states that the Sabbath is 'observed in Christian freedom, not with Jewish superstition.'
 Liturgical feasts in honour of saints are rejected.
 Fasting and self-denial are encouraged and seen as spiritually profitable so long as they are prompted by humility and not by the desire for merit.
 Chapter 27, in alignment with the regulative principle of worship, states that 'the more of human rites are accumulated in the Church, the more it is drawn away from Christian liberty and from Christ Himself, while the ignorant seek in ceremonies what they should seek in Christ through faith.'
 Chapter 30 confesses the legitimacy of the civil magistrate as God's appointed servant, 'to preserve peace and public order, to promote and protect religion and good morals [...] to punish offenders against society, such as thieves, murderers, oppressors, blasphemers, and incorrigible heretics (if they are really heretics). [...]
 We condemn the Anabaptists who maintain that a Christian should not hold a civil office, that the magistrate has no right to punish any one by death, or to make war or to demand an oath.'
 The chapter further states that 'Wars are only justifiable in self-defence and after all efforts at peace have been exhausted.'